Beej126/BeejBlog/content/posts/2017-05-08-android-emulator-nuggets.md

       * \system-images\android-25\google\_apis\x86\_64\system.img, etc.
   * AStudio emulator.exe runs better NOT elevated
   * VStudio emulator.exe runs better ELEVATED
-  * AStudio emulator.exe v2.5.2 looks like it creates &#8220;copy on write&#8221; system.img.qcow2 files instead of modifying system.img directly which means you can save that qcow2 file as backup or erase it to rollback to clean baseline
+  * AStudio emulator.exe v2.5.2 looks like it creates "copy on write" system.img.qcow2 files instead of modifying system.img directly which means you can save that qcow2 file as backup or erase it to rollback to clean baseline
   * VStudio emulator.exe v2.5.5 looks like it modifies system.img directly
-  * `qemu-img.exe info file.qcow2` will show you what base .img it&#8217;s linked to ([download qemu bundle][8])
+  * `qemu-img.exe info file.qcow2` will show you what base .img it's linked to ([download qemu bundle][8])
   * [Install Intel HAXM directly][9] if SDK Manager is no cooperating

 ### My full fidelity emulator launch script